fenago/tableau-server/md/sites/View, Manage, or Remove Users - Tableau.md

 <div>

-To change the password for a user with membership to a single site, sign in to [Tableau Server]{.VariablesProductName} as a site administrator or a server administrator.
+To change the password for a user with membership to a single site, sign in to [Tableau Server] as a site administrator or a server administrator.

 1. Ensure that the correct site is selected in the menu.